conda/conda/docs/source/index.rst

 as Travis CI and AppVeyor to provide frequent, automated testing of your code.

-Pip install conda (new in conda 4.3) uses the released version on PyPI.
-This version allows you to create new conda environments using any Python installation, and a new version of Python is installed into those environments.
-These environments are still considered Anaconda installations.

-@electronwill: do you know why we are discussing pip install conda, and should that be conda install pip?
-I added the (new in conda 4.3) to try to clarify but it still seems muddy to me.

 Conda package and environment manager is included in all versions of :ref:`Anaconda\ |reg| <anaconda-glossary>`, :ref:`Miniconda <miniconda-glossary>` and